storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 ## Announcements

+- For Android platform this plugin version uses the lightweight, performant [`android-sqlite-evcore-native-driver-free`](https://github.com/storesafe/android-sqlite-evcore-native-driver-free) database access implementation, with some premium improvements to the internal JSON interface (by default configuration).
+The [`android-sqlite-evcore-native-driver-free`](https://github.com/storesafe/android-sqlite-evcore-native-driver-free) is a NDK library (with C-language implementation) for JSON and SQL statement handling which processes large batches in less than half the time compared to [`cordova-sqlite-storage`](https://github.com/storesafe/cordova-sqlite-storage), as measured by: [`brodybits/cordova-sqlite-perftest`](https://github.com/brodybits/cordova-sqlite-perftest).
 - This plugin version includes the following extra (non-standard) features: BASE 64 (all platforms Android/iOS/macOS/Windows), REGEXP (Android/iOS/macOS)
 - Using recent version of SQLite3 (`3.30.1`) with window functions and recent security updates:
   - [xpbrew/cordova-sqlite-storage#895](https://github.com/xpbrew/cordova-sqlite-storage/issues/895)